richardpascoe/richardpascoe/README.md

 I'm Richard, living in Wales and on a journey to turn curiosity into code.

+## About Me

 📚 Currently learning Python, HTML, CSS, and JavaScript.
 🎯 My goal is to become proficient in Python and web development.

-## About Me

-📚 Computer hobbyist exploring the world of coding.
-Also interested in HTML, CSS, and JavaScript.
-🎯 Goals: To become proficient in Python and web development.

 ## I code with